Softmotions/ncms/ncms-docs/ncms-docs-en/doc/deployments/onpath/index.rst

     /ncms_prefix/adm/**         = authcBasic

-After all the steps above are done, ηCMS root is available in the context of example.com site at `http://example.com/ncms_prefix/`.
+After all the steps above are done, the ηCMS root is available in the context of example.com site at `http://example.com/ncms_prefix/`.